nunombispo/EmailEnvironmentalMonitoring-Postmark/README.md

 The server will start at `http://localhost:8000`

-💡 You can expose your local server to Postmark using ngrok:
+💡 You can expose your local server to the Internet and Postmark using ngrok:

 `ngrok http 8000`

-Copy the URL (e.g. https://xxxxxx.ngrok-free.app/webhook) and configure it as your Postmark inbound webhook URL.
+Prepare the ngrok URL with the endpoint of the webhook (e.g. https://xxxxxx.ngrok-free.app/webhook) and configure it as your Postmark inbound webhook URL.

 ## 📧 Making Submissions